Chancellor's Award for Excellence to a Non-Tenure Track Faculty Member

 Previous Award Winners:

-2013-2014 Kathleen Nigro, Assistant Teaching Professor, Departments of English, Gender Studies, and Anthropology, Sociology and Languages, College of Arts and Sciences
+2013-2014 Kathleen Nigro, Associate Teaching Professor, Departments of English, Gender Studies, and Anthropology, Sociology and Languages, College of Arts and Sciences

 2012-2013 Patricia Anne Rosenthal, Associate Director and Associate Clinical Professor, School of Social Work, College of Arts and Sciences